Processing math: 15%

 Which is wrong according to kinetic theory of gases?

-• Average $$KE$$ of molecules is proportional to the absolute temperature
+• Average KE of molecules is proportional to the absolute temperature

 • Collisions between molecules are perfectly elastic